False Bay

 William Dunn is a South African urbanist and lawyer based in Cape Town.
 His work engages deeply with questions of place, memory, and belonging, informed by his professional background in city-making and justice.
 Passionate about LGBTQ issues, spirituality, and Catholicism, Dunn brings these concerns into his fiction with nuance and urgency.
 False Bay is his debut novel.

-For a signed copy, please contact the author below.
+For inquiries, please contact the author below.

 Please indicate your name, phone number and reason for inquiry.